TwilightCoders/FreeNAS-Rails-Setup/README.md

 1. `gem install unicorn`
 2. `rbenv rehash`
-3. `ruby -e "$(curl -fsSL https://raw.github.com/TwilightCoders/FreeNAS-Rails-Setup/master/unicorn.rb -o sites/SITE_PROJECT_NAME/config/unicorn.rb)"`
+3. `curl -fsSL https://raw.github.com/TwilightCoders/FreeNAS-Rails-Setup/master/unicorn.rb -o sites/SITE_PROJECT_NAME/config/unicorn.rb`
 4. Edit the unicorn.rb file that is now in your config directory for the rails project you made earlier. `vi sites/SITE_PROJECT_NAME/config/unicorn.rb`
 5. Set `site_name` to the name of your project (SITE_PROJECT_NAME, or whatever you called it)
 6. `:wq!` (write, quite, because I said so)